aws-samples/iot-dotnet-publisher-consumer/README.md

 ![](/images/pic7.png)

 ## 4e.
-Device consumer using .NET Core
+Device Consumer using .NET Core

 Let's create the .NET Core console application for the consumer by issuing the following commands in the Terminal.